MultiSafepay/docs/content/integration/ready-made/magento2/_index.md

 ### Obsolete features
 Features that are no longer available:

-- Recurring payments – replaced by Magento Vault and Instant Purchase
+- Recurring Payments – replaced by Magento Vault and Instant Purchase
 - FastCheckout – no longer supported
 - PWA (REST) endpoints – replaced by GraphQL endpoints